 - How To Save on Commercial Construction Costs

 Factors That Affect Commercial Construction Costs

 Companies and contractors must consider a variety of factors when determining the actual construction costs for their projects.
-In addition to region and building type, the following factors play a role in determining the total cost per square foot.
+The following factors play a role in determining the total cost per square foot.

-Permits typically account for less than 3 percent of the total construction cost for commercial projects, but they are still a necessary factor in your budget.
-The amount you can expect to pay for a commercial building permit will depend on the city you’re building in, so be sure to check the local laws and regulations well in advance.
+Permits typically account for less than 3% of the total construction cost for commercial projects, but they are still a necessary factor in your budget.
+The amount you can expect to pay for a commercial building permit will depend on the city you’re building in, so be sure to check the local laws and regulations in advance.

 Labor costs play an important role in determining the total cost per square foot and can account for up to 40 percent of a project’s budget.
-They include employee wages, taxes, benefits and training and can vary depending on how labor-intensive the work is.
+These costs include the wages, taxes, benefits and training of skilled workers.
+These costs may also vary depending on how labor-intensive the work is.
 The project timeline and cost of living in the area can also impact labor costs